Las Vegas Informer, Op-ed Commentary March 22, 2014 "Of Jet Streams, American Heroes...and Earthquake Prediction"

 Everyone is interested in the big quakes.
 Even if it's proven that "small" quakes can be triggered by gravitational tides, so what?

-Dr. Tom Jordan (Director, SoCal Earthquake Center) told AOL News when asked about Forecasting the Catastrophe that studies have connected tides and "small" quakes.
+Dr. Tom Jordan (Director, SoCal Earthquake Center) told AOL News when asked about David Nabhan's hypotheses that studies have connected tides and "small" quakes.
 At the same time, though, the most prominent spokesperson of the USGS, Dr. Lucy Jones, recently told UK news anchor Marco Werman that, "The fact is, as far as we can tell, big and small quakes all start out the same way."
 Tides having an effect on "smaller quakes" (Dr. Jordan) and all quakes "starting out small" (Dr. Jones) should be of interest to West Coast residents.
 That same sort of connection was at least entertained by Dr. Kate Hutton, Chief Seismologist at Cal Tech, and certainly one of the world's most prominent and respected seismologists.
 When asked similar questions by the Los Angeles Weekly in 1997 she gave the laconic reply, "(Nabhan's) theory deserves to be taken note of."

 And most importantly, is there anything you can do about this?